LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 were repeated until participants achieved ≥50% of trials correct on the homogenous blocks and ≥40% of trials correct on the mixed block.
-During testing, the three experimental conditions (maintain/switch, 10/20 channel vocoder, and 200/600 ms gap duration) were counterbalanced and randomly presented in 10 blocks of 32 trials each, for a total of 320 trials.
+During testing, the three experimental conditions (maintain/switch, 10/20 channel vocoder, and 200/600 ms gap duration) were counterbalanced, intermixed within each block, and presented in 10 blocks of 32 trials each, for a total of 320 trials.

 ### Behavioral analysis